-Comparing the clinical outcomes between single tendon grafts using the TLS method, and double tendon grafts using the TransFix method in ACL reconstruction.
-(PI: Michael Terry, MD)
+Comparing the clinical outcomes between single tendon grafts using the TLS method, and the double tendon graft using the TransFix method.
+(PI: Michael A. Terry, MD)

-Generalized Joint Hypermobility as a Risk Factor for Injury in NCAA Athletes.
+Generalized Joint Hypermobility As A Risk Factor For Injury in NCAA Athletes.

-Understanding the risk of injury, both ligamentous and non-ligamentous, in athletes with generalized joint hypermobility (GJH).
-(PI: Dr. Vehniah Tjong, MD)
+Evaluating a large cohort of current NCAA athletes across a wide variety of sports to determine if the risk of injury, both ligamentous and non-ligamentous, in athletes with generalized joint hypermobility (GJH).
+(PI: Vehniah K. Tjong, MD)

-Understanding specific subjective intrinsic and extrinsic motivational factors influencing a patient's decision to return to sport after UCL reconstruction.
-(PI: Dr. Vehniah Tjong, MD)
+Understanding specific subjective intrinsic and extrinsic motivational factors influencing a patient's decision to return-to-sport after UCL reconstruction.
+(PI: Vehniah K. Tjong, MD)

 There is dedicated funding for hand surgery research in the Mason Fund.
 Dr. Michael Mason was one of the founders of hand surgery in the United States.
 He completed his medical student training at Northwestern in the early part of the last century and went on to become a faculty member.

 - Weakness of thumb flexion after repair of distal radius fractures